 Watseka is a somewhat small city located in the state of Illinois.
 With a population of 5,070 people and two constituent neighborhoods, Watseka is the 326th largest community in Illinois.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Watseka is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Watseka is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Watseka who work in office and administrative support (17.59%), sales jobs (10.64%), and management occupations (8.42%).
+Overall, Watseka is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Watseka who work in office and administrative support (13.49%), management occupations (10.71%), and sales jobs (9.83%).

-Watseka is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Watseka doesn't have a public transportation system that people use for their commute.

-The per capita income in Watseka in 2010 was $20,794, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $83,176 for a family of four.
+The per capita income in Watseka in 2010 was $21,837, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $87,348 for a family of four.
+However, Watseka contains both very wealthy and poor people as well.

 The most common language spoken in Watseka is English.
 Other important languages spoken here include Spanish and Other Asian languages.